chrisgrieser/nvim-lsp-endhints/README.md

 ## Background
 - [The LSP specification stipulates that inlay hints have a fixed position in the line, which Neovim core follows.](https://github.com/neovim/neovim/issues/28261#issuecomment-2194659088)
-- However, for many people, hint being positioned within the line disturbs the flow of vim motions.
-This is particularly cumbersome for languages with long type hints, such as TypeScript.
+- However, for many people, hints being positioned within the line disturbs the flow of vim motions.
+This is particularly troublesome for languages with long type hints, such as TypeScript.
 - [nvim-inlayhint](https://github.com/lvimuser/lsp-inlayhints.nvim) did pretty
   much the same thing for nvim < 0.10, but it is archived by now.
-Other than being maintained, `nvim-lsp-endhints` just overrides the `textDocument/inlayHint` handler introduced in nvim 0.10, resulting in a much simpler implementation (~170 LoC instead of ~1000 LoC).
+Other than being maintained, `nvim-lsp-endhints` just overrides the `textDocument/inlayHint` handler introduced in nvim 0.10, resulting in a much simpler and more maintainable implementation (~170 LoC instead of ~1000 LoC).

 ## FAQ